thutt/build-tool-comparator/README.md

 NOTE on Bazel memory use:

-  The memory figures for Bazel are incorrect because Bazel launches a Java subprocess which has not been counted.
+  The memory figures for Bazel are incorrect because Bazel launches a Java sub-process which has not been counted.
 Visual inspection of processes during testing shows that uses much more memory than Make, but less than Scons for the same load.